You drizzle it on your toast, maybe add some in your tea - but do you know that honey has some great skincare benefits?

 - Rinse off with regular water, pat dry

-Note: As lemon juice is involved in the ingredient, this mask is not suitable for sensitive skin.
+Note: As lemon juice is acidic in nature, this mask is not suitable for a sensitive skin type.

 Cinnamon Honey Mask

 Best For: Acne scar, inflammation, healthier skin complexion, and exfoliation.

 - Take 1 tbsp of cinnamon, manuka honey and mix it with rosewater